zonyyu/Topic-2----Logistic-Regression/README.md

 Below is the curriculum of this repository, as well as the order of content to be delivered. **Be sure to familiarize yourself with the code before teaching!
 Feel free to explore the notebooks as well as the web app `suv.py`**.

 ### Getting set up (Jupyter Notebook)
-1. Clone this repo into a working directory
+1. Clone this repo into a working directory and switch to the **workshop** branch.
 2. Create and activate a virtual environment with the command below:
 ```bash
 # MacOS/Linux